sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Scroll the page by the specified lines.
 Only supported by Firefox.

 ### Add text
 You can add text to input elements.
 The element needs to visible.
+You can also send pressable keys as Unicode PUA([PrivateUser Area](https://en.wikipedia.org/wiki/Private_Use_Areas)) format.

 #### addText.byId(text, id)
 Add the *text* to the element with the *id*.
 If the id is not found the command will throw an error.